epolevikov/Asgan/README.md

         contig_8+       5'078'954       3'667'386       3'691'634       contig_5-       24'049          0               24'049
 +4      contig_8+       5'078'954       3'691'634       5'064'579       contig_3+       1'364'661       0               1'364'661
 ```
-The first column contains the titles of alignment blocks.
-The second column corresponds to the names of the sequences of
+The first column contains the names of the alignment blocks.
+The second column corresponds to the sequences of the
-the query assembly.
+query assembly.
 The following three columns show the length of a sequence, the starting and the ending positions of
 an alignment block accordingly.
 The remaining columns correspond to the sequences, lengths, and mapping positions of
-an alignment block for the target assembly.
+the alignment blocks for the target assembly.

-A file named _stats.txt_ looks like this:
+Here is the content of a file named _stats.txt_:
 ```
         Query           Target
 cc      1               1